MasterYip/TextOp/TextOpTracker/scripts/data_collection/IMPLEMENTATION_SUMMARY.md

 1. #sym:diffusion_state_observation  directly return #sym:extract_robot_state result (concatenate them for formattion requirements)
 2. in #file:isaac_lab_runner.py , split the observation into different states and stack them for past n steps like #file:data_collection.py , them call #sym:state_normalize  with the correct nomianl_frame_idx to get the correct observation.

+### Data Pertubation

+Action Noise Injection

+Following prior work, the authors inject action noise during rollout to:

+    Perturb the state
+    Collect corrective actions
+    Improve policy robustness to disturbances

+This creates a more diverse dataset that helps the model learn recovery behaviors.

+BeyondMimic uses:

+Ornstein-Uhlenbeck (OU) Noise instead of i.i.d.
+Gaussian noise WHEN adding pertubations:

+η_{t+1} = η_t + θ(μ - η_t)Δt + σ√Δt ε_t, ε_t ~ N(0, I)

+Where:

+    θ = 0.8 (mean reversion rate)
+    μ = 0 (long-term mean)
+    σ = 0.1 (joint-wise noise scale)
+    Δt = 1.0

+Rationale: "Overdamped PD gains suppress high-frequency perturbations, limiting state diversity.
+OU noise produces temporally correlated action perturbations."

+I hope you add noise injection for #file:data_collection.py .
+Besides, it is inefficient to load param using arg_parse.
+Please add a data_collection.yaml and use hydra to load the multilevel config.

+Like what is done in #file:g1_diffuse.yaml

 ## Overview

 I have implemented a complete data collection pipeline for collecting G1 robot training data from the TextOpTracker environment for use with DiffuseCLOC training.